infor-design/enterprise-ng/docs/UPGRADING.md

 Then try again.

-If your project include sub-projects (or libraries) then you may find other issue similar to the above, the general approach is to determine the package with the issue and install a compatible version first.
+If your project includes sub-projects (`angular/cli` libraries) then you may find additional issues similar to the above, the general approach is to determine the package with the compatibility problem and install a compatible version before running `ng update`.

 ### Uninstall old dependencies